mheiner/BNP_WMAR_examples/README.md

 ## Models

 The fastest way to fit models illustrated in the article is to source the shell scripts `runjobs_Ricker.sh` and `runjobs_pinkSalmon.sh`, which call `runMCMC.jl`.
-Alternatively, `runMCMC.jl` can ce run interactively in Julia (in which case, the user would manually assign the global variables normally passed by `ARGS`).
+Alternatively, `runMCMC.jl` can be run interactively in Julia (in which case, the user would manually assign the global variables normally passed by `ARGS`).
 Results in the article are based on longer MCMC runs than the current settings in `runMCMC.jl`.

 Following MCMC, run
 ```bash